mw-ding/mw-ding.github.io/content/blog/build-personal-site-on-aws.md

 {{</highlight>}}

-The file is very straightfowward that it checkout a docker image `rabidgremlin/hugo-s3` with Hugo and AWS CLI installed, checkout hugo theme, build the site and then sync the generated files with S3 bucket.
+The file is very straightforward that it checks out a docker image `rabidgremlin/hugo-s3` with Hugo and AWS CLI installed, checkout hugo theme, build the site and then sync the generated files with S3 bucket.

 * As the final step, import the GitHub repository into Circle CI.
 Now whenever you made a new push to the repository, it will trigger a new build in Circle CI.
-As long as the build finished successfully, your site get updated.
+As long as the build finished successfully, your site gets updated.

-Now with all these setup, publishing your posts is just as easy as commiting your code.
+Now with all these setups, publishing your posts is just as easy as committing your code.